This site uses technical (necessary) and analytics cookies.

 Appointments must be booked through the Prenot@Mi portal no earlier than six (6) months before the passport expiration date, with sufficient advance notice.
 Waiting times may be longer before summer and major holidays.

 The minor must be present at the Consular Chancellery on the day of the appointment, accompanied by at least one parent.
-For minors aged 12 and above, fingerprints will be taken.

 In cases where one parent or legal guardian refuses to grant consent for the minor’s passport issuance, the other parent can request the intervention of the Consul as a guardian (Articles 33 and 34 of Legislative Decree 71/2011).